 "We have worked on lots of different projects, from 'who God says I am' - so our identity in Christ - to looking at parables.
-I always try and read God's word to the around the school for the whole community to see.
-Ben Hulme, Executive Headteacher at West Kingsdown and St Paul's Swanley Village, says the children love their time in the studio:
+I always try and read God's word to the children and to talk to them about how we can apply it to our work in the studio.